Baker-Simpson Family History

 Lowell Simpson Ancestor Migrations

-1771: John Simpson (1) divides 2 tracts of land, Mount Pleasant and Simpson's Folly, totalling 67 acres to be given to his sons, John (2). and Robert
+• 1771 John Simpson divided two pieces of land, named Mount Pleasant and Simpson's Folly, totalling 67 acres, and bequeathed them to his sons, John Jr. and Robert.

-1787: John Simpson (2). purchases 43.5 acres for 30 pounds from his brother, Robert, on the south side of Mispillion Creek, south of Beaver Dam road, which is today in South Milford
+• 1787 John Simpson Jr. bought a 43.5-acre plot for 30 pounds from his brother, Robert.
+The land was situated on the south side of Mispillion Creek, south of Beaver Dam Road, now part of South Milford.

-1791: John Simpson (2) sells 112 acres, includes parts of the tracts knowns as Simpson's Crossroads and Mount Pleasant, for 224 pounds
+• 1791 John Simpson Jr. sold a 112-acre parcel, incorporating parts of the Simpson's Crossroads and Mount Pleasant tracts, for 224 pounds.

-John Simpson Jr. married Mary Hilford, the daughter of Mathew Hilford and Ann Maxwell, the descendants of English and Scottish immigrants.
-Their eldest son, Clement (1778-1838), married Comfort Dutton (1786-1813) in 1804 and took up a farm next to his father, uncle and brother.
-The English Dutton family were close friends of the Simpsons and may have been related through the Hilfords.
-They had migrated to Virginia from England in 1652, moved into Maryland around 1700, before settling in the Broadkill Hundred, just north of the Mispillion Hundred, around 1750.
+John Simpson Jr. married Mary Hilford, a descendant of English and Scottish immigrants, and the daughter of Mathew Hilford and Ann Maxwell.
+Their eldest son, Clement (1778-1838), married Comfort Dutton (1786-1813) in 1804.
+Comfort hailed from the English Dutton family, close associates of the Simpsons and potentially relatives through the Hilfords.
+The Duttons had migrated from England to Virginia in 1652, relocated to Maryland around 1700, and finally settled just north of Mispillion Hundred, in the Broadkill Hundred, around 1750.

 embeddable family tree updated live from WikiTree